Pūkaha / Mount Bruce National Wildlife Centre

-Pūkaha / Mount Bruce National Wildlife Centre is a captive breeding facility and visitor centre located in a protected forest area on State Highway 2 in New Zealand's Tararua district.
+Pūkaha National Wildlife Centre is a captive breeding facility and visitor centre located in a protected forest area on State Highway 2 in New Zealand's Tararua district.
+It was formerly called Mount Bruce National Wildlife Centre, then Pūkaha / Mount Bruce National Wildlife Centre.

 Location

-Pukaha / Mount Bruce National Wildlife Centre is located on State Highway 2, 30 km north of Masterton and 10 km south of Eketahuna.

-It is within a 'government purpose' wildlife management reserve that is approximately 57.3 ha in area.
-The National Wildlife Centre Reserve is enclosed on three sides by the larger Pukaha / Mount Bruce scenic reserve of 891 ha.
+Pūkaha National Wildlife Centre is located on State Highway 2, 30 km north of Masterton and 10 km south of Eketāhuna.
+It is within the Pukaha / Mount Bruce National Wildlife Centre Reserve, a government purpose reserve that is approximately 57.3 ha in area.
+The wildlife centre reserve is enclosed on three sides by the larger Pukaha / Mount Bruce Scenic Reserve of 891 ha.
 These reserves are protected areas under the Reserves Act 1977.

 History

 The forest was acquired by the government in the 1870s as part of Seventy Mile Bush, which covered the area from Masterton to Central Hawkes Bay before European settlement.
 Most of the bush was destroyed and converted to farmland, but the 942 hectare Mount Bruce block was protected as a Forest Reserve.
-Some 55 ha of this was further protected as a Native Bird Reserve, administered by the Wildlife Service.
+In 1900, the Land Board declined a request for the subdivision of around 404 ha of the Mount Bruce forest reserve.
+A further request in 1917 was also declined by the Minister of Lands.
+In 1958, around 40.5 ha alongside the highway was protected as a Native Bird Reserve, administered by the Wildlife Service.

 Local man Elwyn Welch became an expert in captive raising of birds, including endangered birds, leading to successes with South Island takahe (Porphyrio hochstetteri) in the 1950s.

-In 1962, the centre was established to breed and release endangered native birds on these 55 hectares.
-South Island takahe (a very rare bird, thought extinct, but rediscovered in Fiordland) were the first species introduced.
+In 1962, work began on a facility at Mt Bruce to breed and release endangered native birds.
+South Island takahe (a very rare bird, thought extinct, but rediscovered in Fiordland) were introduced in 1963.
+The native bird reserve was officially opened on 27 March 1965.
 In the same decade, a large number of brown teal, buff weka and kākāriki were released.

 In 2001 the entire forest became part of the wildlife reserve, extending the area from 55 to 942 hectares, increasing capacity to breed birds and diversified species.
 About 100 km of tracks were cut and thousands of traps and bait stations were scattered, setting up an area for wildlife with low predator pressure.
+The wildlife centre was owned by the National Wildlife Centre Trust until 2006, when Pūkaha Mount Bruce Board replaced the trust.